logo

 A one-time bank balance of millions just after an investment round also gives a calming feeling, but often this is short-lived.

-As far as we are concerned, this is not only thinking about the valuation, but also thinking about the amount and costs of the growth capital that you collect.
+As far as we are concerned, you should be thinking about the amount and costs of the growth capital that you collect.
 The earlier the better.